matter-labs/zksync-docs/content/00.build/05.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

 and click on **"Deploy"** to trigger the smart contract compilation and deployment.

 ::callout{icon="i-heroicons-light-bulb"}
-Behind the scenes, Atlas is using the ZKsync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
-[Learn more about ZKsync custom compilers](/zk-stack/components/compiler/toolchain/overview).
+Behind the scenes, Atlas is using the zkSync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
+[Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

 ![ERC20 interact script in Atlas](/images/101-erc20/atlas-deploy-erc20.png)